This chapter helps you get up and running with Cumulus Linux quickly and easily.

 To view the changes in the kernel, use the

 cumulus@switch:~$ brctl show bridge name bridge id STP enabled interfaces br0 8000.089e01cedcc2 yes swp1

 Layer 3 Port Configuration

-The NCLU can also be used to configure a front panel port or bridge interface as a layer 3 port.
+To configure a front panel port or bridge interface as a Layer 3 port, edit the

-In the following configuration example, the front panel port swp1 is configured as a layer 3 access port:
+In the following configuration example, the front panel port swp1 is configured a Layer 3 access port:

-To add an IP address to a bridge interface, it must be put into a VLAN interface:
+To add an IP address to a bridge interface, include the address under the

 To view the changes in the kernel use the

 ip addr show command:

 br0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP link/ether 00:02:00:00:00:28 brd ff:ff:ff:ff:ff:ff inet 10.2.2.1/24 scope global br0 swp1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP link/ether 44:38:39:00:6e:fe brd ff:ff:ff:ff:ff:ff inet 10.1.1.1/30 scope global swp1